DirectoryLister/docs/Development.md

 ### Coding Standards

-Applies coding standards to all application and tests files.
+Apply coding standards to all application and tests files

     app/vendor/bin/php-cs-fixer fix

-See the changes before applying.
+or see the changes before applying

     app/vendor/bin/php-cs-fixer fix --diff --dry-run